-The maximum weight capacity of the outside kitchen unit is 50 lbs.
-Setting items on the kitchen unit that exceed this weight limit could cause damage to the unit or result in personal injury.
+- The maximum weight capacity of the outside kitchen unit is 75 lbs.
+Placing any items on (or in) the kitchen unit that exceed this weight limit could cause damage to the unit or result in personal injury. - The outside kitchen enclosure is not designed for; nor should it be used as; an accessory carrier or to attach any external gear, items or equipment. - Do not use the outside kitchen enclosure as a storage compartment.